Farnaztr/IoT-Remote-Control-Switch/README.md

 ---

-## Key Features
+## 🚀 Key Features

 - **Wireless Control:** Turn your electrical appliances ON/OFF over Wi-Fi.
-- **Standalone Operation:** No need for a laptop or an intermediary server after initial programming.
+- **Standalone Operation:** No need for a laptop or intermediary server after initial programming.
 - **Simple Web Interface:** Minimalist and user-friendly interface accessible via any smartphone browser.
 - **Cost-Effective:** Utilizes affordable and readily available electronic components.
 - **Scalable:** Provides a solid foundation for more complex IoT projects.